lnshi/node-cayley/README.md

     });
     ```

-  * `gizmoFunc` is a javascript function which is really needed by cayley/gizmo, try to understand the design here, the 'gizmoFunc' should satisfy the following conditions:
+  * **gizmoFunc**: is a javascript function which will be serialized and submitted to Cayley/Gizmo server, and then get executed there by the Gizmo JS engine, try to understand the design here, the **gizmoFunc** should satisfy the following restrictions:

     1. No any reference to anything outside of this function, only pure js code.

-      * Coz this function will be stringified and committed to cayley server, and then get executed there.
+      * Coz this function will be serialized and submitted to Cayley/Gizmo server, and then get executed there by the Gizmo JS engine.

       * ES6 'arrow function' and other advanced features cannot be used.

-    2. Can use the APIs exposed by this lib belong to 'Path' object.
+    2. Can use any API exposed by this lib belong to 'Path' object.

+    3. Can use the `g.Emit(data)` API.

   * Anyway, for each API, you always have lots of wroking well examples can follow, you can find them in this README guidebook or [test folder](./test).